dedsecorg/disclovestory/README.md

 # disclovestory
-A batchscript that was mainly made at ICT for school use.
+A batchscript that was mainly made for utility for use at ICT for school use, but can be used anywhere it will "fit".
 It is used to format a disc, put some files in it, put in a new disc, and loop it over and over. #vote for no manual booring work at ICT

 This script has NO WARRANTY!
 If you lose some files by using this script there is a possibility that you CANNOT recover them.